The different types of vibrating sex toys, explained. From a clitoral stimulator to an oral sex simulator, read our beginners guide to vibrators!

 A vibrating tongue-like tip over your or your partner’s body gives you a new way to experiment with pleasure spots, especially if you find nipple play arousing.
-A top tip to optimise the realistic sensations with a vibrator such as The French Lover is to add lubricant.
+A top tip to optimize the realistic sensations with a vibrator such as The French Lover is to add lubricant.
 You can also try tickling during sex with tiny, just-touching flicks on your own neck or earlobe.

 For a more expansive type of stimulation, try a toy that cups the entire vulva.
-Perfect for slow solo-sex (we promise it’s a thing!), vulval vibrators encourage more mindful masturbation.
-Like the embrace of another hand between your legs, they are made to fit and massage the labia, clitoral glans and the very start of the vaginal opening all at the same time.
+Perfect for slow solo sex (we promise it’s a thing!), vulval vibrators encourage more mindful masturbation.
+Like the embrace of another hand between your legs, they are made to fit and massage the labia, clitoral glans, and the very start of the vaginal opening all at the same time.
 This all-encompassing stimulation allows for grounding, a masturbation technique known for its multiple orgasm potential!